-NORD gratefully acknowledges Samuel R. Chamberlain, MD, PhD, MRCPsych, Clinical Lecturer, Department of Psychiatry, University of Cambridge, England, for assistance in the preparation of this report.
+NORD gratefully acknowledges Samuel R. Chamberlain, MB/BChir, PhD, MRCPsych, Professor of Psychiatry, Department of Psychiatry, Faculty of Medicine, University of Southampton, UK, for assistance in the preparation of this report.

 The severity and the specific areas of hair on the body that are affected can vary greatly from one individual to another.
 For some individuals trichotillomania may be mild and manageable, for others it can become a severe and debilitating problem.
 Trichotillomania may occur chronically, continuously, temporarily (transiently) or it may occur and then disappear for months or years only to recur.

 The scalp is the most commonly affected area in trichotillomania.
 Affected individuals may break off pieces of hair or pull out entire strands.
 Patches of baldness usually result on the scalp.
 Most individuals pull out hair from one or two areas, though there may be more.
 Although the scalp is the most common site involved, the beard, eyelashes, and eyebrows may also be involved.
 Individuals may also pull hair from the armpits, trunk, and/or pubic areas.

 There may be a generalized tingling or itching (pruritis) in the involved areas, but affected individuals usually do not typically experience pain after hair plucking, at least once the habit is established.
 Skin irritation may occur at affected sites.
 In addition, affected individuals often have an uncontrollable urge to twist their hair or undertake other ritualistic behaviors such as counting hair, ordering it, or playing with the bulb roots.